Experiencing economic stress? You are not alone in worrying about money.

 As previously mentioned, financial constraints and economic stress can cause unhealthy coping mechanisms.
 Your counselor can teach you alternative ways to respond to your strain.
 They may refer you to management classes or determine what hobbies you have.

 Your counselor may also recommend simple exercises such as journaling, group discussions, or even exercising.
 They may also advise you to seek the company of your loved ones.
-The key here is to engage in positive thinking about money and financial issues and economic stress.
+The key here is to engage in positive thinking about money and financial issues.

 Help You Look At The Good Side